Top 10 Careers in Broadcasting and Media Communications

 So how many jobs are available in broadcasting?
 What’s the outlook for this field?

-According to the Government of Canada Job Bank, journalists have moderate-to-very-good prospects in most provinces, while producers and directors have a good outlook in Quebec and Newfoundland and Labrador.
-Announcers should see steady demand in Saskatchewan, Manitoba, and Quebec.
+According to the Government of Canada Job Bank, journalists have moderate-to-very-good prospects in Western Canada, Quebec, and PEI, while producers and directors have a very good outlook in Saskatchewan and a moderate outlook in most other provinces.
+Announcers should see steady demand in BC, Saskatchewan, Manitoba, and Ontario.

 Herzing instructor Bev Edmondson has more than 25 years of experience in the broadcasting industry.
 She says the field is full of opportunity.